 Every day, younger workers find the manufacturing industry.
 Organization Workshops for Warriors (WFW) is also guiding deserving veterans to fill these crucial jobs.

 In June of 2016, Shop Floor Automations got to attend an amazing open house.
 WFW prides itself on assisting soldiers who come home – especially those wounded, with physical limitations or with PTSD.

-The event drew a sizable crowd who met in the main office, which was a large, sunny room with communal desks and awards scattered throughout.
-Hernán Luis y Prado, the founder of the program, was all smiles as he shook everyone’s hand and led them on a tour of the facilities outside.
+The event drew a sizable crowd who met in the main office.
+Hernán Luis y Prado, the founder of the program, was all smiles upon meeting everyone for a facility tour.

 “It’s great to love our veterans,” Hernán said during the tour.
 “But love alone doesn’t get our vets these jobs.”

 Hernán definitely means business when it comes to helping out his fellow veterans.
 Having served in the Navy, he saw firsthand that transitioning from serving in the military to civilian life was a struggle.

 The current WFW center has a large workstation of computers, $6 Million worth of equipment donations (from Haas and Reliance Steel & Aluminum), and various other equipment.
 Hernan says WFW is truly “the school that America built,” as Hernán puts it.
 Read more below!